I think everyone needs to calm down.

 I loved, loved, loved the chemistry between Elio and Oliver.
 Somehow, the fact that the alphabets of their names overlap one another made it extra sweet for me.
 Like, no matter what, Elio will always be a part of Oliver, and Oliver would also be a part of Elio.
 Pour la vie.

 There’s a lot of symbolism in Call Me by Your Name, which makes the film so much deeper than it already is.
-Which is exactly why I was upset when they ruined all the subtlety by explaining everything in such a blatant manner, so obviously, so in-your-face, like HERE, THIS IS THE MORAL OF OUR STORY.
+Which is exactly why I was upset when they ruined all the subtlety at the end (in the scene where Elio talks to his father) by explaining everything in such a blatant manner, so in-your-face, like HERE, THIS IS THE MORAL OF OUR STORY.

 Okay, I shouldn’t harp on this, moving on to more stuff I loved.

 I also really appreciated how this movie centred a lot on art, music, history, nature, and language.
 It made the film especially beautiful and I’m sure the entire cinema was mesmerised as well.